slama-pakhrin/slama-pakhrin/README.md

 # Namaste

-Hi, I'm Arii, a passionate and aspiring software developer just because I liked the thought of turning ideas into an functional application.
+Hi, I'm Arii, a passionate and aspiring software developer.
+I am heavily interseted in the computer world because I liked the thought of turning ideas into an functional application.
 Taking about ideas, I come up with lot of them so, idk if its just me.
 I am looking forward to work as a front end software developer and recently, I am trying to get my foot on IOS development as well.
 My primary focus, however, remains on the web development where I consistently put myself in learning the technologies that might help me in my journey.

 [![website](./img/twitter-light.svg)](https://twitter.com/arii_theG#gh-light-mode-only)
 [![website](./img/twitter-dark.svg)](https://twitter.com/arii_theG#gh-dark-mode-only)